pallavigkwd/CaloriePredictions/README.md

 Group X: Recipes with `Average Rating` of 3 or lower <br>
 Group Y: Recipes with `Average Rating` of 4 or higher <br>
+<br><br>
 Note that we dropped the recipes with `np.nan` ratings from our fairness analysis, however this still left us with approximately 97% of the recipes from our dataframe.

-- *Test Statistic*: RMSE
+- **Test Statistic**: RMSE
 (Must use RMSE because we built a regression model)
-- *Null Hypothesis*: Our model is fair.
+- **Null Hypothesis**: Our model is fair.
 Its precision for recipes with lower ratings and recipes with higher ratings are roughly the same, and any differences are due to random chance.
-- *Alternative Hypothesis*: Our model is unfair.
+- **Alternative Hypothesis**: Our model is unfair.
 Its precision for lower rated recipes is higher than its precision for higher rated recipes.
-- *Test Statistic*: Signed Difference of RMSE
+- **Test Statistic**: Signed Difference of RMSE
-- *Observed Test Statistic*: 6.940093531778476
+- **Observed Test Statistic**: 6.940093531778476
-- *Significance Level*: 0.01
+- **Significance Level**: 0.01

 #### Permutation Test Results and Interpretation
 P-value: 0.0 <br>